 • Curbside recycling is picked up every other Tuesday.

-• The Town website is at www.dagsboro.delaware.gov.
+• The Town of Selbyville is available at (302) 436-8314 and www.selbyville.delaware.gov.

 • The Millsboro town website is located at www.millsboro.org.